Kelso333/100-days-of-code/log.md

 **Today's Progress**: Started to mess around with NodeJS and Express.
 Building a small app without Express generator.

-**Thoughts:** Express is something new to me but I will understand it as I practice and build projects with it.
+**Thoughts:** I know the fundamentals, but Express is something new to me.
+I will understand it as I practice and build projects with it.

+**Link to work:** <a href="https://github.com/Kelso333/first-node-express" target="_blank">Todo Express App_Code</a>

+### Day 12: October 5, 2017

+**Today's Progress**: Added views folder and passed data to a view.
+Created a 'todos' route and also added our own middleware.

+**Thoughts:** It's getting a bit confusing but overall, it's great review and practice!

 **Link to work:** <a href="https://github.com/Kelso333/first-node-express" target="_blank">Todo Express App_Code</a>